-Liquidity and funding risk
+4. Liquidity and funding risk

 This section of the dashboard comprises a number of price-based indicators to measure funding and liquidity conditions in the financial sector.
-In the case of the money markets, the EURIBOR-OIS interbank rate spread (indicator 4.1) reflects the risk premia banks charge to lend to each other.
-This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.8 This indicator is complemented by a synthetic measure for financial markets liquidity measure (indicator 4.2), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
+In the case of money markets, the EURIBOR-OIS interbank rate spread (indicator 4.1) reflects the risk premia banks charge to lend to each other.
+This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.

+This indicator is complemented by a synthetic measure of financial market liquidity (indicator 4.2), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
 This measure monitors liquidity across several markets, covering foreign exchange, equity and bond markets, along three separate dimensions of market liquidity including tightness, depth and resiliency as well as estimates of liquidity premium.
-9 A low level of this indicator reflects overall less liquid and stickier financial markets.
+A low level of this indicator reflects overall less liquid and stickier financial markets.

 The dashboard also includes the EUR/USD cross-currency basis swap spread (indicator 4.3), an indicator of tensions in the US dollar funding market.
-As this spread decreases, swapping euro for US dollars becomes increasingly expensive; banks with large refinancing needs in US dollars and little or no access to other sources of dollar funding (e.g. deposits) are most vulnerable to fluctuations in this spread.
-10
+As this spread decreases, swapping euro for US dollars becomes